 **IMPORTANT STAR CREDIT INFORMATION**

-If You Purchased Your Home After March 1st 2016 You May Apply For The Star Rebate Check.
+If You recently Purchased Your Home, you May Apply For The Star Rebate Check.

 New STAR applicants receive a credit in the form of a check directly from New York State instead of receiving a school tax exemption.
 The amount of your STAR benefit is the same regardless of how you receive it.

 Please note!
-New Basic and Enhanced STAR applicants must register with the New York State Tax Department to recieve a STAR check.
+New Basic and Enhanced STAR applicants must register with the New York State Tax Department to receive a STAR check.

 Register anytime at www.tax.ny.gov/star - it just takes a few minutes.